mrxiaozhuox/dioscript/README.md

 ## Runtime

-Dioscript includes a very simple runtime, it will work for `conditional statements`, `reference scope`, `element internal statements`, and `value calculate`.
+Dioscript includes a very simple runtime, it will work for `conditional statements`, `variable scope`, `element internal statements`, and `value calculate`.

 ## Usage